jiangxunmu/multiFactor2_Barra/README.md

 # multiFactor2_Barra
-Hi!
-We are one of the learning teams of QTA from PHBS.
-In this repository, we will build a multifactor model with Barra.
+Hello everyone.
+We are one of the learning teams of QTA which is a student organization of PHBS aiming to provide a professional platform for academic exchanges, resource sharing, and personal inheritance for members who are interested in quantitative work.
+In this repository, we will spend this semester building the framework of multifactor model of Barra.
+We hope at the end of this period, we can use our model to choose stocks and set the portfolio given a set of data of factors and stocks.
 Let's study together~